neoaggelos/cluster-api-provider-lxc/docs/book/src/howto/images/index.md

 # Build base images

-The cluster-api-provider-lxc project builds and pushes base images on the [default simplestreams server](../../reference/default-simplestreams-server.md).
+The cluster-api-provider-incus project builds and pushes base images on the [default simplestreams server](../../reference/default-simplestreams-server.md).

 Images on the default server do not support all Kubernetes versions, and availability might vary.
 Follow the links below for instructions to build base images for: